RiseGaming/Takistan-Life-Rules/README.md

 1. Neither BLUFOR nor OPFOR may be in the territory of the other faction unless one or more of the following conditions are met.<br>
    a.
 Joint Operations are declared.<br>
    b.
 War is declared.<br>
    c.
-The other faction gives specific permission to cross the border for a limited purpose (unlike Joint Ops which is general freedom)<br>
+The other faction gives specific permission to cross the border for a limited purpose (unlike Joint Ops which is general freedom (Joint Ops Rule 10 still applies in this scenario))<br>
    d.
 OPFOR OSF are excluded from this rule so long as they have an RP reason, but it is still illegal and they may be engaged by BLUFOR in the North.
 2. BLUFOR Drones may not be sent across the border without one or more of the same conditions being met.
 OPFOR only require an RP reason.<br>
 3. Both sides can engage known **and confirmed** hostiles who are on the other side of the border, so long as they do not cross the border to do so.<br>
   a.
 This does not include BLUFOR firing on people leaving the Independent Base who have not expressed hostile action.<br>
   b.
-Shooting over the border can still incur RP consequences and preferably should be done with permission from the other faction.
+Shooting over the border can still incur RP consequences and preferably should be done with permission from the other faction.<br>
+  c.
+OPFOR cannot use War Vehicles to fire into the North if Martial Law is not declared (See Joint Ops Rule 10a for War Vehicle definition).<br>

 ---